 The use of isoelectronic sulfur instead of oxygen presents several advantages.
 First, glycosyl thiols are stable towards mutarotation allowing a complete stereocontrol of the C-1 configuration and thiosaccharides are known to be resistant towards glycosidic bond cleavage mediated by glycosidases.
 Second, our synthetic approach allows for straightforward derivatization of ortho-substituted azobenzene or diazocine derivatives, that otherwise require tedious synthetic sequences.
-Third, azobenzene conjugates with a sulfide bridge in para positions may have similar photochromic behaviour than para-oxygenated counterparts.
+Advantage in para positions may have similar photochromic behaviour than para-oxygenated counterparts.
 Last but not least, the sulfur atom can be oxidised which would modify the electron density in the azobenzene, thus enabling to tune the photochromic properties and the rate of thermal relaxation in the cis state.